• Skip to primary navigation

 As a last parting note, I visited the Christmas market in Bamberg in the middle of December on the weekend and it wasn’t crowded whatsoever.
 Like I said, this is more of a “locals market” so if you just want to eat good food in a festive ambience, come here!

-• Don Bosco Christmas Market — You can find a small selection of stalls along the Jakobsberg hill.
-Takes place November 11 and 12, 2023.
+• Don Bosco Christmas Market (November 8 and 9, 2025) — You can find a small selection of stalls along the Jakobsberg hill.

 Lángos at a Christmas market in Germany